Maite Oronoz Rodríguez

 Maite Oronoz Rodríguez (born 1976) is a Puerto Rican jurist who serves as the 17th chief justice of the Supreme Court of Puerto Rico since 2016.
-Oronoz Rodríguez is Puerto Rico's first openly gay chief justice.
+Oronoz is Puerto Rico's first openly gay chief justice.

 Early years and education

 Oronoz Rodríguez earned her bachelor's degree in history at Villanova University, cum laude, where she was a member of Phi Alpha Theta.
 Later, she studied law at the University of Puerto Rico School of Law, where she earned her Juris Doctor magna cum laude.
 She also earned a Master of Laws at Columbia University and has postgraduate studies in history from the University of Puerto Rico, and history and literature courses from the University of Florence, Italy.
 She was an editor of the University of Puerto Rico Law Review.

 Professional experience

 Chief Justice Oronoz-Rodríguez began her professional career as a law clerk to former chief justice Federico Hernández-Denton, serving at the Supreme Court of Puerto Rico from 2002 to 2004.
 After earning an LL.M. at Columbia Law in New York, she served as deputy solicitor general and acting solicitor general of the Commonwealth of Puerto Rico from 2005 to 2008.
 She engaged in the private practice of the law from 2009 to 2013, especially in the fields of commercial and civil litigation in both state and federal courts.
 Before her appointment to the Supreme Court, she served as chief legal counsel of the city of San Juan, from 2013 to 2014.